This is the multi-page printable view of this section. Click here to print.

 - Event detection: Extend cloud-provider-azure to watch for the first

 PreemptScheduledevent emitted for a node.
-When observed, patch the node with the taintcloudprovider.azure.microsoft.com/draining=spot-evictionif it is not already present and ignore subsequent events until the node is recreated or the taint is cleared. - Taint detection: Use the node informer to detect addition/removal of either
+When observed, patch the node with the taintcloudprovider.azure.microsoft.com/draining=spot-evictionif it is not already present and ignore subsequent events until the node is recreated or the taint is cleared. - Taint detection: Use the node informer to detect addition/removal of

 Provider Changes (pkg/provider/azure_loadbalancer.go)